 - Food: Three meals included and provided by staff or host family during workdays

 - Transportation: airport drop-off, transportation from the accommodation to the project and back

-Teaching English in Monasteries Nepal is a great opportunity for volunteers who want to teach English abroad.
+Teaching English in Nepalese monasteries is a great opportunity for volunteers who want to teach English abroad.

 Dates and duration